jwdotpark/2021_fall/practical_ds_a/portfolio.md

   <center>The difference between fast InvSqrt() and the original libstdc direct inversison of square root</center>
 </p>

-This example was a good inspiration for me to understand why it is important to have good algorithms.
-Precision is important but sometimes efficiency is more important and good algorithms are the key to achieve that.

 ## Time and Space Complexity Theory

 ### Time Complexity